Cloverbrat/aws-doc-sdk-examples/gov2/README.md

 This example code will soon be available in a container image hosted on [Amazon Elastic Container Registry (Amazon ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 The image will be preloaded with all Go examples, with dependencies pre-resolved.
-That way, you can explore the examples in an isolated environment.
+That way, you can explore Go examples in an isolated environment.

 ⚠️ As of January 2023, the [SDK for Go V2 image](https://gallery.ecr.aws/b4v4v1s0/gov2) is available in the Amazon ECR Public Gallery but is still undergoing active development.
 Refer to [this GitHub issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/4125) for more information.